 (1) Stratified Simple Random Sampling design

 Consider a finite population divided into \(H\) strata, each of size \(N_h\), with a sample of size \(n_h\) selected independently in each \(h\) stratum.
-Suppose to be interested on some \(\theta\) parameter, with \(\hat{\theta}\) sampling estimator.
-For each \(b\) bootstrap replicate, \(b = \ldots, B\):
+Suppose to be interested in some \(\theta\) parameter, with \(\hat{\theta}\) sampling estimator.
+For each \(b\) bootstrap replicate, \(b = 1, \ldots, B\) and stratum \(h\):

 Draw a bootstrap sample of size \(m_h\) with replacement from the \(n_h\) sampled units.
 By default, \(m_h = \lfloor (n_h - 2)^2 / (n_h - 1) \rfloor \approx n_h - 3\).

-Compute rescaled bootstrap values: $$ \tilde{y}_{hj}^{*(b)} = \bar{y}_h + \sqrt{\frac{m_h(1-f_h)}{n_h - 1}} (y_{hj}^{*(b)} - \bar{y}_h), $$ where \(y_{hj}^*\) is the bootstrap observation, \(f_h = n_h / N_h\) is the sampling fraction and \(\bar{y}_h\) is the sample stratum mean.
+Compute rescaled bootstrap values: $$ \tilde{y}_{hj}^{*(b)} = \bar{y}_h + \sqrt{\frac{m_h(1-f_h)}{n_h - 1}} (y_{hj}^{*(b)} - \bar{y}_h), $$ where \(y_{hj}^{*(b)}\) is the bootstrap observation, \(1 - f_h\) is the FPC, with \(f_h = n_h / N_h\), and \(\bar{y}_h\) is the sample stratum mean.

-Compute the statistic of interest \(\hat{\theta}^{*(b)}\) using rescaled values.
+Compute the statistic of interest \(\hat{\theta}^{*(b)}_h\) using rescaled values.

 (2) Two-Stage Stratified Sampling design